bcdasilv/xscan_extension/README.md

 # xscan_extension
-We have implemented an extension of the XScab tool (Eclipse plugin), which was previously implemented by researchers at IOWA State University.
+We have implemented an extension of the XScan tool (which is an Eclipse plugin).
+XScan was previously implemented by researchers at IOWA State University.

 You can find the original tool at: http://home.engineering.iastate.edu/~hungnv/Research/XScan/